agavrilov76/ExpectIt/README.md

 The result object indicates whether the match operation was successful or not.
 It holds the context of the match.
 It implements the ``java.util.regexp.MatchResult`` interface which provides access to the result of regular expression matching results.
-If the match was successful, then the corresponding input buffer is update, all characters before the match including the match are removed.
+If the match was successful, then the corresponding input buffer is update, all characters before the match including the matching string are removed.
 The next match is performed for the updated buffer.

 Interacting with OS process
 ---------------------------
 Here is an example of interacting with a spawn process:

 ```java
         Process process = Runtime.getRuntime().exec("/bin/sh");